Bikeway controversies: Segregating cyclists

 From the advent of the mass-motoring until today, many cycle tracks have been constructed so bicycles could be prohibited from the main roadway as cyclists have been seen as an obstruction to the free flow of motor traffic.

 In 1996 the UK Cyclists' Touring Club (now known as Cycling UK) and the Institute of Highways and Transportation jointly produced a set of Cycle-Friendly Infrastructure guidelines that placed segregated cycling facilities at the bottom of the hierarchy of measures designed to promote cycling.
 However, since 1996, Cycling UK has changed this position and now fully supports physical separation from motor traffic and pedestrians (i.e. protected cycle lanes and cycle tracks) as effective measures for providing cycle-friendly infrastructure.
 They argue that people 'prefer, value and use off-street bike paths' among other measures which reduce interaction with motor traffic.
 More recent guidance from Cycling UK states that cycle tracks should be provided along dual carriageways and inter-urban roads.
 In the Space for Cycling document, Cycling UK says that cycle lanes 'are usually not good enough to make cycling safe and normal for everyone'.

 Planners at the Directorate Infrastructure Traffic and Transport in Amsterdam place cyclists and motorists together on roads with speed limits at or below 30 km/h, and segregate them through bicycle lanes at higher limits.
 This is in a context where most of the measures prioritised by Cycle-Friendly Infrastructure (HGV restrictions, area-wide traffic calming, speed limit enforcement etc.) are already in place – see Utility cycling for more detail.

 Cost

 A common myth in the UK is the motor tax fallacy.
 Some opponents of safe cycling infrastructure argue that cyclists do not pay a road tax and money used to fund the roads should not be directed to improving the safety of cyclists.
 However, all roads in the UK are funded from general taxation and road tax has not existed in the UK since 1936.
 Vehicle excise and fuel duty go directly into the consolidated fund - which funds all government activities and public services in the UK.

+However, bikeways do have cost.
+Cities that add bikeways can expect millions in cost depending on the existing infrastructure.

+In places like the United States, funding of roads comes largely from imposts, or taxes and fees on motor vehicles like gasoline taxes, and registration fees.